cpenalozag/WebDevExam1/README.md

 ## Creativity Component

-Challenge mode where users can enter their id and compare themselves with the best account that has participated in the competition.
+Challenge mode where users can enter their username and compare themselves with the best account that has participated in the competition.

 # Running the app